Neural-Systems-at-UIO/QUINT_webtools/docs/MyWorkspace.rst

 **Getting Started with Your online Workspace**
 -----------------------------------

+Upon login the first time, your personal bucket space for storage will be created and each application will ask for consent for access.
+Acknowledge all these messages.
+The first time you create a project, it will require some time to appear in the project list.
+Wait a few seconds.

 Your online workspace provides a centralised location to:

 * Organise your data into projects.